How Filing Bankruptcy Affects Applying For Mortgage Versus Not Filing

 - Speak to family and friends who have gone through prior bankruptcies

-- Consult with credit counselor about the pros and cons in filing bankruptcy and
+- Consult with a credit counselor about the pros and cons of filing bankruptcy and

-- Consult with loan officer to see How Filing Bankruptcy Affects Applying For Mortgage
+Consult with the loan officer to see How Filing Bankruptcy Affects Applying For Mortgage.

 Why Is Bankruptcy For Me?

-I speak to dozens of borrowers a day. large A large portion of our prospects who are on the verge of filing bankruptcy do not need to file bankruptcy.
+I speak to dozens of borrowers a day. large A large portion of our prospects who are on the verge of filing bankruptcy does not need to file bankruptcy.

-- Perfect example is a potential home buyer who came to me to eventually qualify for a mortgage loan
+- A perfect example is a potential home buyer who came to me to eventually qualify for a mortgage loan

 - She told me that she wanted to purchase a home but need to file bankruptcy